Maimunar/dotfiles/README.md

 - If any quirks are found, they will be added here
 - Just use the normal config

-## Sketchybar options:

-- If any quirks are found, they will be added here
-- config is available here

 ## Spotify options:

 - I use spicetify - https://spicetify.app/